 Open Satellite Publications

-We are pleased to announce the launch of Open Satellite Publications, a co-publishing partnership with Publication Studio, an experiment in sustainable publication based in Portland, Ore.
+Open Satellite Publications in co-publishing partnership with Publication Studio – an experiment in sustainable publication based in Portland, Ore. – produced three publications.

-Publication #1, Meiro Koizumi was made on the occassion of Koizumi's exhibition, The Corner of Sweet and Bitter.
-It includes drawings from the artist's sketchbooks and new essays by Robin Held, chief curator and director of exhibitions at the Frye Art Museum, Jen Graves, visual art critic for The Stranger, and Yoko Ott, director of Open Satellite.
-It is available in softcover for $30.
+Publication #1, Meiro Koizumi was made on the occasion of Koizumi's exhibition, The Corner of Sweet and Bitter.
+It includes drawings from the artist's sketchbooks and essays by Robin Held, chief curator and director of exhibitions at the Frye Art Museum, Jen Graves, visual art critic for The Stranger, and Yoko Ott, director of Open Satellite and curator of the exhibition.

 Publication #2, Heather and Ivan Morison is the companion publication to their sculpture Frost King.
-The image-filled reader includes the Morisons' newest novella Frost King, a vividly pungent tale stitching together fact, fiction and graphic post-apocalyptic visions of the future, an interview by Jen Graves, and a critical response by Eric Fredericksen.
-The first 100 copies are sold as a limited edition and contain a unique frottage taken from the installation. $35, softcover.
+The image-filled reader includes the Morisons' newest novella Frost King, a vividly pungent tale stitching together fact, fiction and graphic post-apocalyptic visions of the future, an interview by Jen Graves, and a critical response by curator Eric Fredericksen.
+The first 100 copies contained a unique frottage taken from the installation.

 Open Satellite Editions